 The ESD 4 Volunteer Academy is accredited through the Veteran's Administration as a training program for eligible veterans which qualifies them to utilize their G.I.
 Bill benefits during the training.
 Additionally, the Academy is unique in that there is no cost to participate for cadets selected into the program, and they are provided with a monthly expense stipend of $600 to assist in managing economic challenges.
 Also, all uniforms, firefighter personal protective equipment, fitness attire, and textbooks are provided while in the academy.

-Applications for the ESD 4 Academy are made available online beginning in May and are accepted through August in anticipation of appropriated funding each September.
-If funded, the cadet class generally begins in mid-October and continues through the following April.
+Applications for the ESD 4 Academy are made available online during the Open Application process time period as posted on the web site.
+With appropriated funding each September, the cadet class generally begins in mid-October and continues through the following April.
 The Firefighter and EMT curriculums are implemented Monday through Friday from 8 to 5 pm, followed by 1 hour of fitness training each day.
 Additionally, there are mandatory Saturday skills training/proficiency days, weekend clinical and hospital ride outs, fire station ride outs, live fire training days, and full participation in community wildfire mitigation, safety education, and public outreach programs.

 If you are interested in the ESD 4 Volunteer Academy it is highly recommended that prior to applying all potential applicants request and perform no less than 2 ride outs at our stations in order to gain proper insight and understanding of a potential career in the firefighting or emergency medical services.

 To request a station ride out form, contact the ESD 4 district office manager at 512-836-7566 or send an email to firstname.lastname@example.org.